curl/curl/docs/GOVERNANCE.md

 stuff to curl".

 Getting push permissions removed is not a punishment.
-Everyone who ever worked on maintining curl is considered a hero, for all time hereafter.
+Everyone who ever worked on maintaining curl is considered a hero, for all time hereafter.

 ### Security team members